Alignak-monitoring/alignak-doc/source/04-1_alignak_configuration/04_default_configuration.rst

 Default configuration
 =====================

-The default configuration shipped with Alignak is a quite good start to build your own configuration because it defines helpful stuff to set-up a monitoring configuration from scratch.
+The default configuration shipped with Alignak is a quite good start to build your own configuration because it defines helpful stuff to set-up a monitoring configuration from scratch...

-.. note: This configuration allows you to run Alignak "out-of-the-box" because it only includes a *localhost* host that is self-checked and always considered to be in a UP state.
+.. note: This configuration allows you to run Alignak "out-of-the-box" because it only includes few hosts that are self-checked thanks to some Alignak internal checks commands.

 You will find more information on the content of this configuration and how to adapt to your needs in the :ref:`Alignak configuration chapter<configuration/core>` and in the :ref:`next chapter<extending/updating_default>`.